nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format:
 `stats`

-Shows the following statistics of the contact book at the time the command is called:
+Shows the following statistics of the address book at the time the command is called:
 - Total number of applicants.
 - Percentage of applicants in each interview stage regardless of job code.
 - Number of applicants for each job code and each interview stage for that job code.